-Of course, using any kind of powered machinery in the garden brings its own environmental concerns… And raking is great exercise… (Here’s our pick of garden rakes for those that prefer to work up a sweat and not waste resources.)
-But it may be that once you’ve watched your neighbour wipe their lawn leaf-free in ten minutes you’ll be wishing you could do likewise.
+Of course, using any kind of powered machinery in the garden brings its own environmental concerns...
+And raking is great exercise… (Here's our pick of garden rakes for those that prefer to work up a sweat and not waste resources.)
+But it may be that once you’ve watched your neighbour blow their leaves away in ten minutes you’ll be wishing you could do likewise.

 Cordless versus corded

 The first consideration in picking your blower is whether to go corded or cordless.